Who Are the Vulgarian Ramblers?

 No, but one night at Cabot Lodge (c.
 1973) Mike Martinek suggested the name “Vulgarian Ramblers” in admiration of that renegade Shawagunks (NY) climbing group’s “damn the torpoedos” style.
 The original “Vulgarians” (c.
 1960s) got a brief mention in the August 1996 issue of the Smithsonian, including a picture of one of their members (no pun intended).

 California Thirteeners List

-Chris Schneider (aka Schmed) has compiled the official VRMC California Thirteeners List comprising all California peaks above 13,000 feet which also rise at least 300 feet above any saddle connecting them with a higher summit (updated 2007-01-01).
-He’s also the current VRMC leader with 79 of 147 peaks.
+Chris Schneider (aka Schmed) has compiled the official VRMC California Thirteeners List comprising all California peaks above 13,000 feet which also rise at least 300 feet above any saddle connecting them with a higher summit (updated 2015-07-18).
+Bob Burd is the current leader with 141 of 147 peaks.
+(Schmed has only 98.)

 Summer 2012 Tour

 The 2012 tour included climbs of Mt.
 Gabb and Mt.
 Abbot in California, plus a few Colorado peaks before and afterward.

 The 2011 tour included climbs of Birch Mountain and nearby peaks in California, plus a few Colorado peaks before and afterward.